 It was like a spare tire.

-What you know, you always went there when there was breaking news, and now uh it's almost strictly opinion throughout the entire day, and that's that's just not the way you gotta do it.
+Always went there when there was breaking news, and now it's almost strictly opinion throughout the entire day, and that's just not the way you got to do it.

 You have to balance things between hard news and opinion.